ZJUVAI/Newclid/docs/manual/default_files/rules.rst

      - Description
    * - |r42|
      - :math:`\begin{cases}AB\parallel CD \\ MAD\text{ collinear} \\ NBC\text{ collinear}\\ MN\parallel AB\\ ABC\text{ non-collinear}\end{cases}\implies \frac{MA}{MD}=\frac{NB}{NC}`
-     - This is a generic version of Thales theorem: if three parallel lines are cut by two other lines, there is a corresponding pair of proportional segments determined by the intersection points.
+     - This is probably the most common version of Thales theorem: if three parallel lines are cut by two other lines, there is a corresponding pair of proportional segments determined by the intersection points.
 It is the other direction of the theorem in rule r41. **The original version of this rule did not contain the non-degeneracy condition ncoll a b c as a hypothesis.**

 .. |r42| image:: ../../_static/images/rules/r42.png
     :width: 100%